QubesOS/qubes-doc/introduction/issue-tracking.md

 ### Resolution

+In GitHub, an issue can be [closed as either `completed` or `not planned`](https://github.blog/changelog/2022-03-10-the-new-github-issues-march-10th-update/#%F0%9F%95%B5%F0%9F%8F%BD%E2%99%80%EF%B8%8F-issue-closed-reasons).

+Being closed as `completed` means that the issue has been fixed (in the case of bugs) or done (in the case of enhancements and tasks).
+More precisely, it means that a commit containing the relevant work has been pushed.
+It takes time for this work to make its way into a package, which must then go through the [testing](/doc/testing/) process before finally landing in the relevant stable repository.
+Automated comments on the issue will announce when key events in this process occur.

-In other cases, an issue may be closed with a specific resolution, such as `R: invalid`, `R: duplicate`, or `R: won't fix`.
-Each of these labels has a description that explains the label.
-We'll also leave a comment explaining why we're closing the issue with one of these specific resolutions.
-If the issue is closed without one of these specific resolutions, then it means, by default, that the reported bug was fixed or the requested enhancement was implemented.
+Being closed as `not planned` means that the issue will *not* be fixed (in the case of bugs) or done (in the case of enhancements and tasks).
+When an issue is closed as `not planned`, we add a **resolution** label starting with `R:` that specifies the reason for the closure, such as `R: duplicate` or `R: cannot reproduce`.
+Each of these labels has a description that briefly explains the label.
+We also leave a comment containing a longer explanation for why the issue is being closed along with general information.

+While issues that are closed as `not planned` get a more specific resolution label, issues that are closed as `completed` do not always get one, since the linked PRs, commits, automated messages, and the `completed` reason itself are often sufficient to convey all relevant information.
+For information about using closure reasons in searches, see [Search tips](#search-tips).

 ### Backports

-Issues in GitHub can only be open or closed, but, when it comes to bugs that affect multiple versions of Qubes OS, there are several possible states:
+Issues in GitHub can only be open or closed, but when it comes to bugs that affect multiple versions of Qubes OS, there are several possible states:

 1. Not fixed yet
 2. Fix developed but not yet committed (PR open)